GilEstelsBeams/JavaTDDExercises/README.md

 If you run your Forecast 1000 times with the same input, how many days does it rain on average?
 What are the minimum and maximum number of rainy days in a fortnight?
 What's the name of the process you just implemented?

+ANSWER: We need to validate that each line and column sum to one.
+Machine Learning

 For Part 4, we're going to design a system with lots of moving parts.
 Before decimalisation, British currency consisted of pounds (£), shillings (s) and pence (d).